 Do you love reading?
 If so, read on.

 In the Duke English Department you will encounter a range of learned and passionate professors who will introduce you to the transformative voices of great literatures written in English from the British Isles, America, and the many countries of the world in which English has been used.
-We are currently ranked in the top ten of the best English departments in the United States.
+We are currently among the top ranked English departments in the United States.